Legislative Tracker

 Imposes severe penalties on Russia if the President determines Russia refuses to negotiate a peace agreement with Ukraine, violates a negotiated peace, initiates another invasion, or seeks to overthrow the Ukrainian government.
 Requires 500% tariffs on Russian goods, visa bans on Russian officials, and financial sanctions on Russian banks.

-Why it matters: With 153 cosponsors, this bill creates powerful automatic consequences if Russia refuses a just peace -- it transforms the threat of sanctions from a diplomatic talking point into a legally binding deterrent.
+Why It Matters: With 153 cosponsors, this bill creates powerful automatic consequences if Russia refuses a just peace, transforming the threat of sanctions from a diplomatic talking point into a legally binding deterrent.

 Progress